-URBAN-X is specifically for founders who might not have paying customers or even a finished product.
+URBAN-X is specifically for early-stage founders who might not have paying customers or even a finished product.

-URBAN-X makes investments in cohorts, where each team receives $100,000.
+URBAN-X makes investments in cohorts, where each team receives $150,000.
 The curriculum for each cohort, will build on two years of work we’ve been doing with The University of Chicago Booth School.
-A/D/O in Brooklyn will be our home, but we’ll make trips to Munich, San Francisco, and other urbantech startup hubs.
+A/D/O in Brooklyn is our home, but we make trips to Boston, Munich, San Francisco, and other urban tech startup hubs.

 Does the world need another accelerator program?

-For this reason, we’ve organized a specialized network with representatives from urbantech sectors as well as founders, who have can share experiences building some of the leading urbantech firms.
-Our experience over the last four years suggests that sector specific experience can increase urbantech startup success rates.
+For this reason, we’ve organized a specialized network with representatives from urban tech sectors as well as founders, who can share experiences building some of the leading urban tech firms.
+Our experience over the last four years suggests that sector specific experience can increase urban tech startup success rates.